RedHat-UX/red-hat-design-system/assets/packages/@rhds/elements/elements/rh-tag/docs/20-guidelines.md

 ## Best practices

-### Mixing variations
+### Mixing variants

-Do not mix variations or tags with and without icons in the same area or container.
+Do not mix variants or tags with and without icons in the same area or container.

 {% example palette="light",
-        alt="Two rows of tags; the first row shows a mix of variations and the second row shows a mix of tags with and without icons, both are incorrect usage", src="../tag-best-practice-1.png" %}
+        alt="Two rows of tags; the first row shows a mix of variants and the second row shows a mix of tags with and without icons, both are incorrect usage", src="../tag-best-practice-1.png" %}

 ### Dark theme tags